CecoIvanow/Chime-Social-Network/README.md

 - **Profile Management**: Edit your public profile information, update login credentials, and upload a custom avatar.
 - **User Interaction**: View other users' profiles and public data.

+## Dependencies

+In order for the server to start, you need to have mongodb installed and running on your computer

 ## Installation

 To set up the project locally, follow these steps: